-So, I assumed that Warners wasn’t going to throw out the baby with the bath water… which turned out to be foolish on my part- but I also think it’s the right call.
+So, in my last post I assumed that Warners wasn’t going to throw out the baby with the bath water… which turned out to be foolish on my part- but I also think it’s the right call.
 And since the DC Cinematic Universe is getting a reboot, I’m going to pitch my own reboot slate.

-And… I’m this late in updating because I haven’t been able to stop writing these since I started.
+And… I’m this late in updating because I haven’t been able to stop writing these out as full pitches since I started.
 It looks like I’m writing full pitches for these things.
-Apparently I pitch for a living now.
+Apparently I pitch for a living now- except where that implies anyone pays me to do it.

 It all starts with Superman- as it should.